bookofjoa/bookofjoa/Bookofjoa/chapters/financial/chapter-54-money-and-happiness.md

 <div class="verse">
 <h3><span class="verse-number">🌟 Verse 3</span></h3>
-<p>The ultimate life recognizes that some people pursue money as compensation for feelings of inadequacy, loneliness, or lack of purpose that money cannot actually address.</p>
+<p>Joa recognizes that some people pursue money as compensation for feelings of inadequacy, loneliness, or lack of purpose that money cannot actually address.</p>
 </div>

 <div class="verse">